 “Go to hell, Jerry,” says Karen.
 “I can’t come anyway, even solo, so what’s the use?
 Enjoy Marsha, Jerry.
 God, I’m glad we don’t have any fucking kids.”

-“There you go again,” says Jerry.
+“There you go again,” says Jerry responding to Karen’s Marsha allegation.
 “Those are hurtful things to say, accusatory and without a shred of evidence.
 You’re being both presumptive and envious.
 You’ve become a boor, Karen.
 I’ve seen the vodka bottles, the cigarettes, the candy wrappers.
 You can quit hiding.”

 * * *

 I’ve heard enough.
-Something has to give here.
+Something, someone has to give.

-A big wind comes through the bedroom window.
+A whirling wind comes through the bedroom window.
 Whoosh!
 Karen is gone.

-Now, I’m kneeling on the bathroom floor with Jerry’s people a foot from my face.
-I freeze the action for a moment, lose about eighty pounds, wash my hair, recapture my old breasts, only smaller.
-Let’s try something unique.
+Now, it’s me kneeling on the bathroom floor with Jerry’s junk a foot from my face.
+I freeze the action, lose eighty pounds, wash my hair, recapture my natural small breasts.